jcawley5/architecture-center/community/Guidelines/the-team.md

 ## The core team

-They have been there from the very beginning, contributing to everything from framework exploration to small proof-of-concepts.
+They have been there from the very beginning, contributing to everything from framework exploration to small proof-of-concepts, while also shaping the architecture and governance.

 | Name | Role | Picture |
 | :--- | :--- | :---: |